skystormer/Precourse/Lesson1-Git/README.md

 ## Pull Requests

 Once you have completed the changes you intend to make, it will be time to merge those changes with the master branch.
 If you are not making changes directly to your own repository, you will need to submit a "Pull Request" or "PR" as we will refer to it.
-This allows to owner(or manager/supervisor/lead/senior) of the original repo to look over the changes and decide if they want to include these changes in their master.
+This allows the owner (or manager/supervisor/lead/senior) of the original repo to look over the changes and decide if they want to include these changes in their master.
 We will do this through Github.

 In this exercise, we will submit a pull request through github.com